 Alcohol abuse at work

 Abuse of alcohol and drugs causes a downward spiral in terms of career path.
 Addiction leads to myriad negative behaviours that can destroy careers and cause poverty and hardship.
-Working while intoxicated is problematic and dangerous and can lead to physical and mental difficulties which will have to be fixed with the help of a service such as rehab london.
+Working while intoxicated is problematic and dangerous and can lead to physical and mental difficulties which will have to be fixed with the help of a service such as a rehab London.

 Problems for all